mytechnotalent/embassy-pico-neo-button/README.md

 - The framework is extensible, with many examples (UART, channels, Ethernet, GPS, etc.) and support for custom HALs.
 - Async is powerful but complex—use it judiciously and leverage Embassy's abstractions and documentation.

----

-*This section is a detailed technical summary based on a full walkthrough and reverse engineering of the Embassy async framework and its runtime, as described in the accompanying video transcript.*

 ## Project-Specific Notes: Async, Embassy, and This Project

 - **Why Async?** Async/await is only worth the complexity if you need to maximize performance, minimize memory/bandwidth, or handle many concurrent IO-bound tasks.
 For simple LED blinking, async is overkill, but this project uses it as a learning and demonstration tool.